vicoliveres/hate-crime-FOIs/README.md

 # hate-crime-FOIs

-## Data about Hate Crime in England and Wales released by police forces via FOI requests.
+<b>Data about Hate Crime in England and Wales released by police forces via FOI requests.</b>

 On February 2018 I submited the first Freedom of Information to a UK police force asking for data related to hate crime.
 Four months after, I got relevant information from 26 of the 39 England police forces.

-## The original FOI request:
+## The original FOI request

 Dear X Police or Constabulary,